countable-web/open-source-corporation/peopleops/getting_started/ONBOARDING.md

   * Use the team to answer your other questions.
   * Add your approximate work availability here - https://docs.google.com/spreadsheets/d/1zh6GYex7UtoZGyChRGNy8378brtxvfrOdtedf6z5c5M/edit#gid=0

+### Set your profile photo

+  * As a remote team, it makes it easier for our team and clients to track who everyone is if you upload a profile photo.
+Upload your photo to all accounts, especially Slack, Email, BitBucket, GitHub.

 ### Set up a Timesheet

 [See here](../../admin/accounting/TIMESHEETS.md)